 There are two obligations for website owners under the GDPR:

-• The communication should be understandable for the user to have a valid choice.
+- The communication should be understandable so the user can make a valid choice.

 7) Prior consent